 Personalise using transactional data

 It’s worth bearing in mind that those in financial services are particularly well placed to deliver standout personalised communications to customers at the appropriate time.
-This is because they have access to a huge amount of very valuable transactional data on customer spend that they can analyse and use to deliver highly personalised upsell and cross sell communications.
-For example, if it appears a customer has booked a holiday the bank can communicate travel currency or travel insurance offers at that individual.
+This is because they have access to a huge amount of very valuable transactional data on customer spending that they can analyse and use to deliver highly personalised upsell and cross-sell communications.
+For example, if it appears a customer has booked a holiday the bank can communicate travel currency or travel insurance offers to that individual.
 Also, through such communications, banks can become trusted advisors by alerting customers that they may need a credit or a savings product at the right time.